 Central Oregon has a thriving Jewish community.
 Jewish families, singles and retirees from around the country fall in love with the area, discover Temple Beth Tikvah and join to make friends and connections.
 TBT is Central Oregon’s only Reform Jewish congregation and welcomes Jews by birth and Jews by choice.

 It all began in 2008 when twenty-five Jews came to Shabbat dinner… to explore the idea of forming a new shul in Bend.
 They left with a commitment to secure a Reform affiliation and a name, Temple Beth Tikvah— House of Hope.
 “We were running on faith with no clue how to form a congregation but somehow we did it,” exclaims Ann Rosenfield, the host of that pivotal meeting.

-Today, nearly 90 families benefit from that vision.
+Today, more than 100 families benefit from that vision.
 In addition to attending services for Rosh Hashanah and Yom Kippur, and celebrating Passover and other holidays, TBT members connect, learn and grow through Shabbat services, Tot Shabbats, Shabbat@Home dinners, adult education, Torah study, social action, Sunday school, Hebrew school, bar/bat mitzvah training, family picnics, Havdallahs with a maven, and more.
 Given the sacred work of Rabbi Johanna Hershenson, a focused board of directors and selfless volunteers, the temple is poised to continue growing.